karshrao/VIView/README.txt

 =======================
 To open the tool, if you do not already have MATLAB open, double click VIView.mlapp.
 If this does not work, have MATLAB open and right click VIView.mlapp in the directory window and click "Run".

+Please wait until the logos appear before using the tool.

 Default Values
 =======================
-You will notice that the Pulse Voltage Data field has already been populated with a sample data file.
+The Pulse Voltage Data field has already been populated with a sample data file.
 This data file is an experimental voltage chirp from an APG experiment provided in Figure 3 in the paper.
 Other sample data files are provided in the Data folder.

 You will also notice that the scaling parameters in the bottom of the GUI are also filled in with reasonable values for the simulation.